kkalouli/GKR4NLI/README.md

 CD-ROMs) please include the above citation.

 # Demo
-If you would like to have a quick sense of how GKR4NLI looks like, check out our online demo (note that the online demo presents GKR4NLI as a component of the hybrid system, and not as a stand-alone engine): http://bit.ly/XplaiNLI
+If you would like to have a quick taste of how GKR4NLI looks like, check out our online demo (note that the online demo presents GKR4NLI as a component of the hybrid system, and not as a stand-alone engine): http://bit.ly/XplaiNLI